enpage/enpage/docs/guides/data-sources/external/threads.md

 export const datasources = defineDataSources({
   // Define a data source named "mymedia" using the "threads-media" provider
   mymedia: {
-    // Label of the data source that will be displayed in the Enpage Editor
+    // Label of the data source that will be displayed in the Upstart Editor
     name: "Threads Media",
     // use the "threads-media" provider
     provider: "threads-media",